-How to write convincing progressions is a question that often comes up.
-With a basic grasp of music composition, it’s possible to string together coherent chords that sit nicely within a key and support the main melody or motifs.
+How to write convincing progressions is a question that often comes up with my students.
+With a basic grasp of music composition it’s possible to string together coherent chords that sit nicely within a key and support the main melody or motifs.
 But how to take that to the next step and compose sophisticated sequences without sounding contrived or trite is easier said than done.

 We discussed in an earlier post how chords from certain keys work together, and these are certainly the first steps I would take when harmonising a melody.
 However this can lead to some fairly ordinary sounding harmonies and there’s more than one way to skin a cat.

 Most songs and progressions have a natural resting place and this is known as the key or tonal centre.
 It might be completely obvious, for instance all the chords might be from the C major scale and the song starts and ends on a C major chord, or it may be far less obvious with non diatonic chords, modal interchange, modulations or just buck conventional trends in harmony.